Find Schools

 • Monitor or operate specialized equipment such as gas chromatographs and high pressure liquid chromatographs, electrophoresis units, thermocyclers, fluorescence activated cell sorters, and phosphorimagers.

-Below is a list of the skills most Molecular and Cellular Biologists say are important on the job.
+These are the skills Molecular and Cellular Biologists say are the most useful in their careers:

 Science: Using scientific rules and methods to solve problems.